-You may encounter Windows Update error 0x800f024b when trying to download or install a driver for a printer, keyboard, or display adapter on your Windows 10 device.
-Usually, the problem appears when the driver is either corrupted or incompatible with systems configuration.
+You may encounter Windows Update error 0x800f024b when trying to download or install a driver for a printer, keyboard, or display adapter on your Windows 11/10 device.
+Usually, the problem appears when the driver is corrupted or incompatible with the system’s configuration.
 In this post, we provide the most suitable solutions you can try to successfully resolve this issue.

 Fix Windows Update error 0x800f024b